-For additional information about our pension and other post-retirement benefit plans, including the impact of adopting SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Post retirement Plans-An Amendment of FASB Statements No. 87, 88, 106, and 132(R)" ("SFAS 158"), see Note 9 of the Notes to Consolidated Financial Statements.
+For additional information about our pension and other post-retirement benefit plans, including the impact of adopting SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Post retirement Plans-An Amendment of FASB Statements No. 87, 88, 106, and 132(R)" ("SFAS 158"), see Note 9 of the Notes to Consolidated Financial Statements in this Form 10-K.